Current Retail: $59.96-$79.95

 For the Overcoat Fuse jacket, the jacket neck opening serves as the neck strap (but is not adjustable as it is on the harness, as the Fuse is adjustable at only two points), the chest strap is adjustable, and the chest segment secures to the chest segment at the back.
 So though they are similar in style, the harness component of the Fuse is less adjustable, and less "beefy" than the strong and reliable Front Range harness.

-We will be keeping an eye on the chest flap area once we get some deeper snow; our use of similarly designed jackets in deep snow has resulted in an accumulation of snow between this type flap and the dog’s chest.
-Once we have used the jacket in deep snow (up to Edgar's chest) we found snow between the jacket's chest flap and Edgar's chest; the largest accumulation was the size of a squished baseball.
+We need to keep an eye on the chest flap area in deeper snow; our use of similarly designed jackets in deep snow has resulted in an accumulation of snow between this type flap and the dog’s chest.
+On the few occasions that have used the jacket in deep snow (up to Edgar's chest) we found snow between the jacket's chest flap and Edgar's chest; the largest accumulation was the size of a squished baseball.
 This is not really a flaw in the Fuse jacket, but rather a characteristic of this design of jacket.
 It becomes our responsibility to monitor this area, and remove any cold snow.

 The front attachment ring is thick and strong roped webbing, attached to a segment of webbing material between the outer layer and lining.
 We do not use a chest leash attachment with our dogs, as they are always secured from attachment on their backs.
 For testing purposes, I tried attaching the trekking line to this chest attachment; The line then drew Edgar off his normal gait, as it pulled along his front side.
 However, should someone have a dog who is accustomed to a chest attachment point, this appears to be a durable loop.

 The Fuse is available in three colors: canyonland orange, purple sage, and cedar green.
 We tested the orange version, and though the orange is a more subdued color than safety or hunter orange, it does provide some increased visibility in the woods or on the snow.